csharpq/IdentityServer4-XamarinOIDC/README.md

 # IdentityServer4-Xamarin

-Created in Xamarin.Forms 3.0 with OpenID Connect
+Created in Xamarin.Forms 3.0 with IdentityModel - OpenID Connect
 ------------------------------------------------

-Connect xamarin app to identityserver application using native.hybrid
+Connect xamarin app to identityserver application using native.hybrid Open login page in browser.